dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 Again, we see that while the model generally gets better at passing these tests during training, the performance is not always increasing.
-Also note that this plot is quite noisy, so in the sequel, we will show smoothed charts.
+Also note that this plot is quite noisy, so in the sequel, we will show smoothed charts^[In our case, "smoothed" means that we average each training step point with the two points before it and the two after].
-\todo{describe smoothing in footnote?}

 ## Morally vs Technically Correct